orbitalchicken/Roadmap/README.md

 	mintstick: Add % completion to window title try fonts-noto
 	see if we can make life easier for people using nonPAE kernels (live/boot args, and take kernel updates into account)
+	mintsystem: add APT priority definitions for known PPAs and repositories
+	mdm: new theme based on mdm-modern, with slideshow
+	mdm: add a preview button to theme selection

 	done:
 		mintupdate: